TECH3015/lectures/readme.md

 ## TO DO:

+- [ ] complete the outline for lectures 17-21
+- [ ] move CTEC3905 styles here and
+- [ ] change TECH3015 slide bg colour
 - [x] remove and redirect demo code "layout-rwd.html" and "layout.html" to front-end-materials orgnisation
 - [x] check through previous lectures after the recent stylesheet update